ahalterman/mordecai3/README.md

 python -m spacy download en_core_web_trf
 ```

 The event-location linking step requires other models to be downloaded from https://huggingface.co/.
-These will be automatically downloaded the first time the program is run (if it's run on an internet-connected machine).
+These will be automatically downloaded the first time the program is run (if it's run on an internet-connected machine) or can be downloaded first by running `python roberta_qa.py`.

 ## Usage